-Cult Japanese choreographer Saburo Teshigawara stages his hypnotic, danced telling of Dostoevsky’s The Idiot in its UK premiere.
+Celebrated Japanese choreographer Saburo Teshigawara brings his hypnotic dance reimagining of Dostoevsky’s novel to the Coronet for its UK premiere.

-Teshigawara’s The Idiot is pure dance, intricately sculpted and fluid.
-Two performers – Saburo Teshigawara and his long-standing artistic collaborator Rihoko Sato, embody the principal characters of the novel; Prince Myshkin (the Idiot) and the fascinating Nastasya Filippovna.
-Together they reveal the movement inside Dostoevsky’s words – silent voices, screams and moans, murmurs and sighs are fleshed out by their moving bodies, with their gestures in the space echoing the structural images in the novel.
+The Idiot is pure dance, fluid and intricately sculpted.
+Teshigawara and his longstanding collaborator Rihoko Sato embody the principal characters of the novel: Prince Myshkin (the Idiot) and the fascinating Nastasya Filippovna.
+Together, they reveal the movement inside Dostoevsky’s words: silent voices, screams and moans, murmurs and sighs are fleshed out by their moving bodies.

-A major figure in the world of dance, Saburo Teshigawara has attracted international attention as a choreographer, director and performer for over 30 years.
-He takes complete creative control of all his productions and, for The Idiot, he is performer, director, lighting and costume designer and creator of the soundscore which includes a Shostakovich waltz.
+A major figure in the dance world, Saburo Teshigawara has won international acclaim as a choreographer, director and performer for over 30 years.
+For The Idiot, he is performer, director, designer, and creator of the sound score, which includes a Shostakovich waltz.

 7.30 pm from 20 March until 30 March, excluding Monday

 Concessions are available Tue – Thur evenings only for those in full-time education, in receipt of benefits, or aged 65+

 £15 per student.
 One teacher goes free for every eight students.